-We are equipped with sophisticated instruments that allow us to measure many laboratory values.
+Our animal care center is equipped with sophisticated instruments that allow us to measure many laboratory values.
 As a complement to our regular outside reference laboratory services, our in-house diagnostic capabilities allow us to get routine testing results during your wellness visit as well as non-wellness visits.
-Additionally, all pre-surgical testing as well as emergency lab tests can be performed within minutes.
+Additionally, all pre-surgical testing, as well as emergency lab tests, can be performed within minutes.
 The rapid turn-around of both our outside lab and in-house lab allows animals to receive appropriate treatment in a timely manner.

 - Fine needle aspirate cytology

 - Skin and ear cytology

 - Electrolytes, blood gases, organ profiles, complete blood cell counts, and many more.

 Radiographs are useful in evaluating a number of areas of your exotic pet’s body, including bones, respiratory and cardiac system, abdominal cavity, and more.
 Our pet hospital is equipped with the most sophisticated digital radiography equipment available, which enables our animal hospital to take high-quality, digital X-rays of your dog, cat, or exotic pet in under a minute — regardless of size.